slarmoo/.github/profile/webFrameworks/react/router/router.md

   background-color: #f9f9f9;
 }
 ```

+Now you are ready to start up the application by running `npm run dev` and opening up the application in your browser.

 Notice that as you click on the different navigation links the URL of the application changes to match the route.
 This is happens because the Routes component plugs into the browser's location API and modifies the displayed path so that it gives the appearance that a different resource is being displayed, when in reality the DOM is simply being manipulated to display a different React component.